n3oltd/support/docs/01-engage/02-accounts/04-account-profile/08-attachments/index.md

 The list of attachment types is managed by your system administrator.
 :::

-You can view the attachments of each account in the respective accounts profile in Engage.
-The attachments' page shows a list of all the attachments that you have added with each having:
+You can view the attachments of each account in the accounts profile.
+The attachments' page shows a list of all the attachments with each having:

 1. **Reference Number:** Number specifying each attachment type.
 2. **Type of Attachment:** The kind of each attachment uploaded.